The Gory, Glory Days of Radio

 Art from the OTR trading card set, Tune In For Terror © 1992

-The violence and gore of 1930s through 50s radio horror was unsurpassed in its time.
+The violence and gore of radio horror from the 1930s through 1947 was unsurpassed in other mass mediums of the day.
 It was way too strong to show on movie screens or comic book pages.
-But horror drama flourished on radio because it occurred in the mind.
-Officially, the National Association of Broadcasters revised their code of ethics in 1947 to forbid (1.)
+But horror drama flourished on radio because it occurred in the mind. in reaction to this, the National Association of Broadcasters revised their code of ethics in 1947 to forbid (1.)
 Excessive horror in slaying, (2.)
 Kidnapping or beating of children, or (3.)
-Third degree methods by the police.
-However, compliance was voluntary and it tyically fired at least 80 programs of horror and blood curdling aventures at its audience every week-- especially on Sunday.
+Third degree methods by the police (Hand, 21).
+They also imposed a voluntary curfew on thrillers and crime based mysteries to play after 9:30pm, begriming 1948 (Digital Deli Too).
+However, compliance was enforced by the industry itself (in other words, it was voluntary).
+So although radio did bend to pressure, it didn't exactly fold to it.
+In fact, as far as content was concerned, radio "typically fired at least 80 programs of action adventure and blood curdling horror at its audience every week-- especially on Sunday."
 (Grams, 34).
-Morever, the guidelines were subject to interpretation.
-What read on the script as "he stabs her, she dies" might look acceptable on paper, but it could become truely terrifying with the right sound effects and convincing actress.
-If there was a complaint, in most cases there was never a recording and the script was the only record.
+Moreover, the guidelines were subject to interpretation.
+What read on the script as "he quickly kills her" might look acceptable on paper, but it could become truly terrifying with the right sound effects and convincing actress.
+If there was a complaint, in many cases there was not a recording and the script was the only record.
 The printed word often looked mild compared to what the audience actually heard.
 The sheer brutality and terror of the scene was often enhanced by the performers, the musicians, the sound men, and most of all-- the listener's imagination.
+This made it more difficult for the bureaucrats to regulate radio the same way they eventually did with the Hayes Commission controlling Hollywood, or the Comic Book Code telling comic book publishers what they could and couldn't print.
+Nevertheless, the 1947 ban did have an effect, and certainly prevented horror from going even further, if not, actually retreating.

-Thank goodness that several far seeing collectors had the wisdom to squirrel away a fragment of the best programs for future generations.
-A priceless art form would have otherwise been completely destroyed.
+Thank goodness that far seeing collectors had the wisdom to squirrel away a fragment of theses exciting programs for future generations.
+A thrilling art form might otherwise have been completely lost to the ages.